Doctoral Studies

 Supervisor: P. Simitzis

-PhD Thesis: “The development of cells and tissues in the chick embryo intestine.”
+Thesis: “The development of cells and tissues in the chick embryo intestine.”

 Laboratory: Anatomy & Physiology of Farm Animals

-Supervisor: C. Balaskas
+Supervisor: Ch.
+Balaskas

 Laboratory: Anatomy & Physiology of Farm Animals